BriscoeTech/Arduino-FreeRTOS-SAMD21/README.md

-###  FreeRTOS V10.2.1 for Arduino Samd21\Samd51 Boards
+###  FreeRTOS V10.2.1 for Arduino Samd21

-####  This library will allow you to create FreeRtos Projects in the arduino IDE and run them on your Samd21 or Samd51 boards.
+####  This library will allow you to create FreeRtos Projects in the arduino IDE and run them on your Samd21 boards.

 ***************************************************************************************************************